ISA-tools/isa-api/isatools/graphQL/README.md

     print(response.errors)
 ```

-As shown in the example above, the query is divided into two segments: the first one indicates which object we want to
+As shown in the example above, the `query` is divided into two segments: the first one indicates which object we want to
 query (in this case an `investigation`).
-The second one, located between the second set of curly brackets indicated the
+The second one, located between the second set of curly brackets indicates the
 fields we want to retrieve.
-Queryable fields can be simple, as shown in the example, or represent complex objects which
+Queryable fields can be simple, as shown in the example, or represent complex objects, which
 also have their own queryable fields.

 ### The Studies query: